hanami/mailer/README.md

 ### Locals

-The objects passed in the deliver call are called locals and are used to render templates that use objects with the same symbol.
+The set of objects passed in the `deliver` call are called `locals` and are used to render templates that use objects with the same symbol.

 ```ruby
 require lotus/mailer